 A way for specifying real-time applications is to use timed automata, where executions of transitions are associated to temporal conditions.
-In this paper conditions represent temporal requirements only between consecutive transitions.
-For instance, we can specify that the delay between a data transmission and its reception must be less than t{max} .
-More generally, a time between two consecutive events must be in an interval [t{min} , t{max}].
+In this paper, conditions represent temporal requirements only between consecutive transitions.
+For instance, we can specify that the delay between a data transmission and its reception must be smaller than a value t{max}.
+More generally, a time between two consecutive events must be in an interval [t{min}, t{max}].
 In [KBD93], we propose a method for generating timed automata specifying the protocol from a timed automaton specifying the desired service.
 In this paper, we firstly improve this method by proposing a way for reducing the number of synchronization messages exchanged between protocol entities.
-We show that the temporal requirements synthesized for protocol entities are less strong than those generated in [KBD93].
+We show that the temporal requirements synthesized for the protocol entities are less strong than those generated in [KBD93].
 Secondly, we show that our method can be used even if the medium is unreliable, provided that few modules are added to protocol entities: one module per protocol entity.

-The continuation of this paper is organized as follows.
-In section 2, we show how service and protocol for non-real-time applications are specified.
+The remaining of this paper is organized as follows.
+In section 2, we show how services and protocols for non-real-time applications are specified.
 In section 3, we introduce the basic principle for deriving protocol entities, and we improve the way this principle is used in [KBD93] by minimizing the number of exchanged messages.
-Afterwards, we present the rules for deriving protocol without real-time requirements.
-In section 4, we describe how temporal requirements are specified in the service and the protocol.
+Afterwards, we present some rules for deriving protocols without realtime requirements.
+In section 4, we describe how temporal requirements are specified in services and protocols.
 In section 5, we explain the approach used for calculating temporal requirements for protocol entities from temporal requirements on the service.
-In section 6, the resolution is done for three cases, one static and two dynamic.
+In section 6, we reslove the problem in three cases, one static and two dynamic.
 We show that the obtained temporal requirements are less strong than those in [KBD93].
 In section 7, we present the different steps used for deriving protocol specifications for real-time applications.
 In section 8, few examples illustrate our method.
 In section 9, we consider that the medium is unreliable.
 We show that the protocol entities synthesized for a reliable medium can be used for an unreliable medium.
 In this case, a protocol entity communicates with the medium via a module which makes the unreliability of the medium invisible by the protocol entity.
-And finally, we conclude.
+Finally, section 10 includes some conclusion remarks as well as points for futur research.